-People prone to aggressive and abuse behaviour are at greater risk of mental illness
+People prone to aggressive behaviour are at greater risk of mental illness

 Aggressive and abusive behaviour is also a feature of mental illness